UPDATED: October 29, 2017

 IMPORTANT: As the following information are subject to change frequently, we will update them on a regular basis.

-This section will deal with the courses that can be taken by full-time students as well as exchange students here for only one or two semesters.
+This section deals with the courses that can be taken by either full-time students or exchange students who stay at NCCU for one or two semesters.

-Make sure you go through the syllabus, and all the details of the course for you to have a clear idea of what the course will offer.
+Also please make sure to go over the syllabus, and all the details of the courses listed, so that you may have a clear idea of what the class can offer you.

 There are a variety of Chinese courses that are offered to exchange and international students at NCCU, ranging from basic to advanced Chinese skills.
 While it is possible to simply take a single Chinese elective class per week, you also have the option to enroll yourself into one of the intensive Chinese courses, which take place 5 days a week, 3 hours a day.
 The next placement text of the CLC will be held on November 27th, 2017 and will be used to allocate you into classes respectively for the academic term of December 4th, 2017 until February 9th, 2018.